ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - further topics/extra - github copilot and AI tools.md

 - It can also be useful to generate unit tests
     - e.g. `unit tests for a function that will receive a string and verify if it's a valid email address`
+    - e.g. `generate unit tests for all endpoints on the project model`

+- And also to generate readme files (at least a first version).

 ## Other AI Editors